 SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 13.
 Value, maintain, restore and expand county biodiversity.
 Natural environment Changes in the areas of designated nature conservation sites as a consequence of planning permission.
-Brampton Abbotts and Foy has: SSSI: 1 SWS: 5 RIGS:1 SAC: 1 There are no NNRs, SINCs and LNRs within the parish.
+Lea has nearby: SSSI: 9 SWS: 9 There are no NNRs, SINCs and LNRs within the parish.
 As of 2012, there had been no change in the areas of designated nature conservation sites as a consequence of the planning permissions granted.
 To capitalise on opportunities to enhance the areas of value to nature conservation as much as possible.
 Herefordshire Biological Records Centre (HBRC) holds limited data on some individual sites.
 Herefordshire Council Initial Screening Report for the Neighbourhood Plan 2013 13.
 Value, maintain, restore and expand county biodiversity.
 Natural environment Proportion of local sites where positive conservation management has or is being implemented.
-The Parish Area has the following landscape types: Riverside meadows; wooded estatelands; principle settled farmlands. - No specific targets identified.
+The Parish Area has the following landscape types: Principal settled farmlands (over almost all of the area); principal wooded hills (in the far south and south east) - No specific targets identified.
 Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations.
-Herefordshire Landscape Character Assessment (2004 updated 2009) SEA Topic cover SEA Topic covered by objectives: Material assets 14.
+Herefordshire Landscape Character Assessment (2004 updated 2009) SEA Topic cover ed by objectives: A Material assets L 14.
 Use natural resources and energy more Resource consumption and climate Maintaining Herefordshire Council's Countywide data would be too large to incorporate into - No specific targets identified, but Should be monitored through AMR following the Herefordshire Environmental Records Register